robole/vscode-profile-status/README.md

 ### Does this support remote or WSL (Windows Subsystem for Linux)?

-This extension looks on the local file system for the global state in a file called *storage.json*.
+This extension looks on the **local file system** for the global state in a file called *storage.json*.
 This *may not* be available when you are working remotely, or in WSL.
-I do not use VS Code in this way, so I do not know how it is!
+I do not use VS Code in this way, so I do not know how it is exactly!

 If you have a suggestion to support these environments - a contibution is welcome.